nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/routing.md

 You are supposed to set a method name to the `execute` directive.
 The method will be called when the route matches on a request.

-A template file named `static/template/welcome/index.tpl` will be used on the above route.
+A template file `template/welcome/index.tpl` will be used on the above route.

-In case of a layout file hasn't been set, the default layout will be used.
-It is `static/layout/default.tpl`.
+In case of `layout` directive hasn't been set, the default layout `template/layout/default.tpl` will be used when it was found.

 The above `css` and `page-title` are custom fields.
 Custom fields are assigned into templates automatically.
 It's possible to reference the above value writing \{\{field-name}} in templates. e.g. \{\{css}}, \{\{page-title}}